opensim-org/opensim-core/doc/APIGuide.md

 input.connect(tablesource.getOutput("column").getChannel("col1"));
 input.connect(soleus.getOutput("activation"));
 ~~~
 There are cases where an Input might need to “rename” an Output.
-For example, an InverseKinematics Solver could have a List Input for experimental marker locations, and could require its connectees to be named after markers in the Model.
+For example, an Inverse Kinematics Solver could have a List Input for experimental marker locations, and could require its connectees to be named after markers in the Model.
 But say the experimental marker that corresponds to the Model’s “toe” marker is called “foot.”
 One can “rename” an output using “annotations”:
 ~~~cpp
 input.connect(tablesource.getOutput("column").getChannel("foot"), "toe");
 ~~~